US Senate

 Massachusetts: The regional UNH poll (2/12-16; 352 MA likely Democratic primary voters; online) finds Sen. Ed Markey leading his Democratic primary challengers, Congressman Seth Moulton (D-Salem) and sportswriter Alex Rikleen, by a 35-23-7% margin.
 This poll suggests the race is closer than most observers believe.
 In 2020, Sen. Markey withstood a primary challenge from then-US Representative Joseph P. Kennedy, III, with a 55-45% victory.
 Sen. Markey successfully defeated a member of the Kennedy family in their home state primary after beginning the race trailing in polling.

+Montana: The Treasure State of Montana’s political world experienced a political earthquake literally at the close of candidate filing when two-term Sen. Steve Daines (R) withdrew his previous re-election candidacy statement and will instead retire.
 Having his successor already prepped, US Attorney Kurt Alme (R) then filed for the office just as the deadline was expiring.
 In addition to Sen. Daines endorsing Mr. Alme, the Trump presidential endorsement was also pre-determined.
 With Mr. Alme as the only major Republican filing, his path to the party nomination appears virtually unencumbered.
 Democrats have five candidates, but possibly the most serious Alme opponent is former University of Montana president Seth Bodnar, running as an Independent.
 Chances are strong that this last-minute gambit will work and Mr. Alme will become the state’s next US Senator.

 Nebraska: Part of the reason that Independent Dan Osborn would have some chance against Sen. Pete Ricketts* (R) is that no Democratic candidate is on the ballot, thus giving the party the opportunity of officially endorsing.
 This was the situation Mr. Osborn enjoyed in 2024 when challenging Sen. Deb Fischer (R).
-Last week, however, two Democrats filed for the Senate.
+Two weeks ago, however, two Democrats filed for the Senate.
 Pastor Bill Forbes, who is known for his pro-life stands, filed in the Democratic primary prompting Osborn to label him as a “stooge” for Sen. Ricketts.
 The other filing Democrat is Cindy Burbank, who is actually an Osborn supporter.
 Ms. Burbank indicates that she would decline the nomination if winning the Democratic primary in order to help Mr. Osborn.
 Therefore, we will see political intrigue in the May 12 Democratic primary.

 Texas: The Texas primary was held on Tuesday, and incumbent John Cornyn and Attorney General Ken Paxton advanced into a Senate Republican runoff scheduled for May 26.
 US Rep. Wesley Hunt (R-Houston) finished a distant third and is now eliminated.
 President Donald Trump is dropping hints that he may endorse Sen. Cornyn and saying that the individual he does not back should concede the race.
 For his part, Mr. Paxton says he will drop out if the Senate passes the SAVE Act relating to citizenship voting and other election oriented law and procedure.
 On the Democratic side, state Rep. James Talarico defeated US Rep. Jasmine Crockett (D-Dallas).
 For the first time since the 1990s more Democrats voted in the Texas primary election than Republicans, which suggests the Senate general election will be a hotly contested campaign.